September 22, 2023

 The court will hold a hearing in the case in May to hear arguments from both sides.

-“Instead of following the basic rules, the IRS is doubling down on even broader requests,” Kraken said in a statement.
+"Instead of complying with the ground rules, the IRS is doubling rates by making even more extensive requests," Kraken said in a statement.

-The IRS said it was looking for Kraken accounts with at least $20,000 in crypto, as well as transactions from those accounts between 2016 and 2020.
+The IRS said it was looking for Kraken accounts that had at least $20,000 in cryptocurrency, as well as transactions from those accounts between 2016 and 2020.